A Ready-Made Video Lesson on New Year’s Resolutions (Crisdget Jones)

 Mark Darcy: Yes.
 Yeah.

 Bridget: Oh, no, no. I was in London at a party last night, so I’m afraid I’m a bit hungover.
-Or I should be lying with my head in a toilet, that I call normal people.
+Or I should be lying with my head in a toilet, like all normal people.

 Bridget (Voiceover/Internal): New Year’s resolution: drink less.
 Oh, and quit smoking.
 And keep New Year’s resolutions.
 And stop talking total nonsense to strangers.
 In fact, stop talking, full stop.